aleen42/PersonalWiki/Programming/JavaScript/Framework/angular/angular1/filtering_repeaters/filtering_repeaters.md

 });
 ```

-Much like Karma is the test runner for unit tests, we use Protractor to run E2E tests with `npm run protractor`,
+Much like Karma is the test runner for unit tests, we use Protractor to run E2E tests with `npm run protractor`.